Actifio/powershell/OnboardSql/README.md

 ## What does this do?

-This is a powershell script that helps on-boarding a SQL Server to the VDP appliance.
+This is a powershell script that helps on-board a SQL Server to the VDP appliance.
 This script is to be run on the source SQL server.
-It performs a discovery of the environment and reports on all the SQL Server prerequisites for VDP appliance.
+It can perform a discovery of the both the SQL Windows server and VDP appliance environment.
+After the discovery process, it will report on all the SQL Server prerequisites for VDP appliance.

 ## How does this work?